Martin-ITT/MS3-Code_Institute/Readme.md

 - trust this page where my data will be stored securly
 - log in and log out
 - add, edit and delete my favourite qoutes
-- display a random quote for the day
+- display a quote of the day
 - display my favourite quotes
 - easy navigation menu
 - responsive design for mobile devices